standard-for-public-code/standard-for-public-code/docs/standard-for-public-code.md

 Requirement | meets | links and notes
 -----|-----|-----
 All code and documentation MUST be licensed such that it may be freely reusable, changeable and redistributable. | Ok | [CC 0](https://github.com/publiccodenet/standard/blob/develop/LICENSE)
-Software source code MUST be licensed under an [OSI-approved or FSF Free/Libre license](https://spdx.org/licenses/). |  |
+Software source code MUST be licensed under an [OSI-approved or FSF Free/Libre license](https://spdx.org/licenses/). | Ok | CC 0
 All code MUST be published with a license file. | Ok | CC 0 Contributors MUST NOT be required to transfer copyright of their contributions to the codebase. | Ok |
 All source code files in the codebase SHOULD include a copyright notice and a license header that are machine-readable. |  | almost all files have SPDX